yongjiguan/guan-academic-hompage/content/en/home/demo.md

  css_class = ""
 +++

-###More info about Yongji Guan can be found in Yongji Guan's website.
+More info about Yongji Guan can be found in Yongji Guan's website.
 The Yongji Guan's website includes his Publications, Talks, Teaching, Research, CV/Bio, Portfolio, Blog Posts, Contact and Links, which might be helpful for you to know him.

+photo = "/layout/lzu.jpg"